Skip to content

 # Filter in time.

-k = 2 * np.pi * fft.fftfreq(fft_kwargs(W[0, :])['n'])
+k = 2 * numpy.pi * fft.fftfreq(fft_kwargs(W[0, :])["n"])

-k2 = k ** 2
+k2 = k**2

 snorm = scales / dt